austinschrader/restful-api-and-documentation/README.md

 7. Then type in `dotnet run` to run the application
 8. Congratulations, this is the program!

+## Swagger Setup

+- Swagger documentation is a fantastic tool that allows you to generate API documentation.
+- To access Swagger, you actually don't need to do any additional setup or installation.

+1. Immediately after finishing "Project Setup" instructions, when the application is running, navigate to http://localhost:5000/swagger/index.html
+2. You can click on either "Shops" or "Restaurants" to be shown the CRUD routes that the API supports.
+3. To add a Shop, click the Shops button
+4. Then click POST for /api/Shops
+5. Finally all Shops, click on the "Get" button and then

 ## Import MySQL database

 1. Open MySQL Workbench & enter in your MySQL password